agrawalishita/E-NTEL/README.md

 # E-NTEL
-# Team Name: Team Etch Tee Tee Pee
+# Team Name: Team Chosen 1s
 # Problem Statement:
 Develop an IT enabled framework/mechanism through which a person can give tip-off about any suspicious activity/crime to the authorities.